 TFRA published its executive report in March 2019, setting out strategies and recommendations for the transformation of Africa’s rural areas.

 The recommendations paved the basis for the Rural Transformation Agenda agreed upon by EU and AU agriculture Commissioners and Ministers during the fourth AU-EU agriculture ministerial conference.

 Africa-Europe rural transformation action agenda

-Based on the recommendations of the TFRA’s executive report, the AU and EU endorsed a political declaration and launched the Rural Transformation Action Agenda at the third AU-EU agriculture ministerial conference in June 2019.
+Based on the recommendations of the TFRA’s report, the AU and EU endorsed a political declaration and launched the Rural Transformation Action Agenda at the third AU-EU agriculture ministerial conference in June 2019.